mvolkmann/blog/src/swift.md

   that are typically not helpful.
   Sometimes pressing the "Try Again" button results in a clean build.
-  Other times it is necessary to close the project, reopen it, and building again to resolve the mystery issues.
+  Other times it is necessary to close the project, reopen it, and build again to resolve the mystery issues.

-- Too many warnings about things developers cannot fix.
+- Too many warnings about things developers cannot fix

   Common warnings include
-  "[LayoutConstraints] Unable to simultaneously satisfy constraints." and "Will attempt to recover by breaking constraint", followed by stack traces.
+  "[LayoutConstraints] Unable to simultaneously satisfy constraints" and "Will attempt to recover by breaking constraint", followed by long stack traces.
   These make it difficult to find your own `print` output.

-- If a view attempts to render more than 10 sub-views, an error message is output that doesn't explain that limit, or worse, building the app just never finishes.
+- If a view attempts to render more than 10 sub-views, an error message is output that doesn't explain that limit ... or worse, building the app just never finishes.

 ## Questions